 The product is dripping off in the intermediate zones between every process step.
 The length of the zones depends on the dimensions of the product, and the speed of the conveyor helps to minimize mixing of content in the tanks.

 We provide stairs, doors and lights for all intermediate zones, and also a non-slip gangway above all tanks.
 It makes the system service friendly, safe and gives easy access.

 Exhaust saves energy and protects the conveyor

-Unique developed sealing by ventilation to protect the conveyor from the steam.
+Uniquely developed sealing by the ventilation to protect the conveyor from the steam.
 This is a better solution than brushes, which will wear out and be a source of contamination.

 Reverse cascade system saves water

 The rinse water is lead through the line in a reverse cascade rinse to minimize consumption of rinse water.
 We always design our systems with a minimum of two rinse steps, often even three.